bbauska/css-mastering-css/README.md

 <pre>
 .section {
   background: #15DEA5; height: 10rem; display: -webkit-box; display:
   -ms-flexbox; display: flex;
   -webkit-box-align: center;
   -ms-flex-align: center; align-items: center;
   -ms-flex-wrap: wrap; flex-wrap: wrap;
   width: 100%;
 }
 </pre>

-Now our website will display properly and uniformly across all compatible browsers.
+<p>Now our website will display properly and uniformly across all compatible browsers.</p>

-When Does It Run?
+<p>When Does It Run?</p>

-Autoprefixer is the very last thing that runs when processing your CSS.
+<p>Autoprefixer is the very last thing that runs when processing your
+CSS.
 So if you use Sass, LESS, or Stylus, that will process first, then Autoprefixer.
-You are still free to use a preprocessor add-on (e.g., Compass, LESSHat, etc.)

-in which to use for prefixing if you'd like, but I'd argue that Autoprefixer is easier, does a better job, and you don't need both.
+You are still free to use a preprocessor add-on (e.g., Compass, LESSHat, etc.) in which to use for prefixing if you'd like, but I'd argue that Autoprefixer is easier, does a better job, and you don't need both.</p>

 <p>What is the Difference Between Autoprefixer and -Prefix-Free?</p>